skydeckai/rememberizer-webflow/rememberizer-llm-ready-documentation.md

 * **Empty Search Query Handling**: Resolved an issue where empty search queries were not properly handled, improving search reliability.
 * **Email Integration**: Fixed an issue related to email source handling when interacting with GPT, ensuring smoother integration with email services.

+==> notices/releases/nov-1st-2024.md <==
+---
+description: >-
+    This release focuses on enhancing performance, improving authentication, and increasing overall reliability for a better user experience.
+---

+# Nov 1st, 2024

+### Improvements

+- **Faster Search Performance**: Optimized backend processes to provide quicker access to your documents.
+- **Enhanced Authentication System**: Upgraded authentication for improved security and reliability.
+- **Improved Indexing Reliability**: Enhanced monitoring for document indexing to ensure all your documents are searchable.
+- **Optimized System Performance**: Implemented backend optimizations for a faster and more efficient service.

+### New Features

+- **Automatic Data Source Reconnection**: Data sources now stay connected automatically, ensuring uninterrupted access to your information.

+### Bug Fixes

+- **Enhanced Privacy Controls**: Fixed an issue that prevented unauthorized listing in user views, improving privacy.
+- **Resolved App Authorization Issues**: Corrected redirect problems with authorized apps for seamless access.

 ==> notices/b2b/README.md <==
 ---